René de Segonzac: Early life

 Édouard Marie René Bardon de Segonzac was born in the Château des Essarts in Cuy, Oise on 7 September 1867.
 His parents were the aristocratic Édouard and Mathilde des Rioul de Segonzac.
 He entered military service in 1886, studying at the École Spéciale Militaire de Saint-Cyr and being in the first class to graduate from the Châlons-en-Champagne campus in 1889.
 Upon receiving his commission he joined the cavalry and served in the occupation of San Pédro on the Ivory Coast in 1892.
 In October 1893, he was tried for the murder of Lieutenant Paul Quiquerez(fr) but was acquitted of all charges against him.

 De Segonazac obtained leave from the army to travel in Morocco in 1899.
 Disguised as a pilgrim and with a guide disguised as a sharif he travelled from Tripoli via Marrakech and the High Atlas mountains to Tazeroualt in the Sous region.
-An account of his travels, including more than 150 photographs, was published in 1901 as Excusion au Sous.
+An account of his travels, including more than 150 photographs, was published in 1901 as Excursion au Sous.
 The same year he determined to travel further in Morocco, resigning his army commission to do so.

 De Segonzac went on to lead five geographical research expeditions to Morocco for the Comité de l'Afrique francaise including a return to Sous in 1901 and one to Southern Morocco and the western High Atlas in 1904.
 His second Sous expedition, made alone, went from the Rif via the Middle Atlas and Azrou to Moulouya.
 He then climbed the Jbel Ayachi before travelling to Taza and the Sebou valley, taking nine months.
 He carried out all of his expeditions in disguise as a Moroccan traveller.
 Further books included Voyages au Maroc (1899-1901) and Au Couer de l'Atlas, the latter of which included hundreds of photographs.